wakesurfer/terraform-meetup/README.md

 Additional instructions on managing keys can be found here https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#How

-To create the private key
+To create the private key with a password.
 ```
 openssl genrsa -out ~/.oci/oci_api_key.pem -aes128 2048
 ```